Baracubaba/.github/profile/README.md

 **Baracubaba** is a collective of friends brimming with ideas and a passion for learning and bringing them to life.
 Our portfolio is diverse, encompassing everything from websites, mobile apps, and Minecraft mods with [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/) to any open-source concept we can envision.
 Our team isn't just made up of developers.
 Here's a breakdown of our current members and their roles:

-- [Luiz-AVcruz](https://github.com/Luiz-AVcruz)  - Organizer, QA, and Developer
+- [Luiz-AVcruz](https://github.com/Luiz-AVcruz)  - Organizer/PMO, QA, and Developer
 - [Dan](https://github.com/dan-brbb) - Developer
 - [ParadoxREDO](https://github.com/ParadoxREDO) - General Helper and Developer Apprentice
 - [Gabefgonc](https://github.com/gabefgonc) - Developer